The best Sony a6000 accessories can help you get the most out of your camera and make it easier to get those great shots.

 Sony's A6000-series mirrorless cameras capture such good video that it would be a shame to spoil the footage with faint voices or the overpowering whoosh from even light breezes.
 The Sony ECMXYST1M Stereo Microphone attaches to the camera via Sony's multi-interface shoe.
 A pair of rotating microphones can be either set wide apart to record a broad soundstage or directed forward to focus on sounds directly in front of the camera.
 As a bonus, it also comes with a wind guard.

-The flash has a respectable guide number of 105 feet at ISO 100 and 105mm as well as an auto zoom range of 24-105mm on full-frame cameras, expandable to 15mm with the built-in wide-angle panel.
-It's dust and water resistance, has a recharge time of 0.1 to 5 seconds, and runs on two AA batteries, good for 120-150 flashes.
+The flash has a respectable guide number of 105 feet at ISO 100 and 105mm, as well as an auto zoom range of 24-105mm on full-frame cameras, expandable to 15mm with the built-in wide-angle panel.
+It's dust and water resistant, has a recharge time of 0.1 to 5 seconds, and runs on two AA batteries, good for 120-150 flashes.

 How to choose the best Sony a6000 accessories for you

-Picking the best Sony a6000 accessories largely depends on your needs, but there are a few things we think are requisite.
-For starters, you'll want a good memory card, a spare battery (and charger) and an ultraviolet filter, so that your lenses and your camera are protected from the Sun's rays.
+Picking the best Sony a6000 accessories largely depends on your needs, but there are a few things we think are essential.
+For starters, you'll want a good memory card, a spare battery (and charger) and an ultraviolet filter, so that your lenses and your camera are protected from the sun's rays.

 If you're planning to do a lot of portrait photography, you'll want to invest in a good lens for the task, as well as decent lighting and a tripod.
-If you're going to shoot a lot of outdoor wildlife, you'll want a telephoto or zoom lens that can get you up close and personal.
-Here too, a tripod or monopod will help stabilize your shots from long distance.
-And, you'll want a bag that can fit all your gear, especially if you have to trek to get to where you're going.
+And you'll also want a bag that can fit all your gear, especially if you have to trek to get to where you're going.

 Be sure to check out all of our camera picks: